1587/speaking-exam/00-part5.md

-firstly: students will have more money to buy study equipment, such as ipad, computer or smartphone.
+firstly: students will have more money to buy study equipment, such as ipad, computer or smartphone. they will study efficiently.
-(they can learn online courses at anywhere, and disscuss with their classmates and teachers in time. ) they will study efficiently.

-secondly: students will focus on their study, don't spend much time on part-time job.(don't worry about the money.)
-(they will have more time to learn knowledge.)
+secondly: students will focus on their study, they don't worry about the money and don't spend much time on part-time job. they will have more time to learn knowledge.

-thirdly/ˈθɜːrdli/: It gives everyone a chance to go to college, whether his family is poor or rich.
+thirdly/ˈθɜːrdli/: It gives everyone a chance to go to college, no matter his family is poor or rich.
 The more people go to college, the stronger the country will be and it's education will develop fast.

-All of the above are my views/opinions.
+All the above are my views/opinions.
 ```